DeepBrain-AI/docs/docs/aihuman/ios-sdk/aiplayer/resources-states.md

 ### Monitor resource loading through AIPlayerCallback

-You can check if the resource loading started and completed through the onAIPlayerStateChanged method.
+You can check if the resource loading started and completed through the onAIPlayerEvent method.

-- AIPlayerState.loadingResource : On loading start
+- AIState.RES_LOAD_STARTED : On loading start
-- AIPlayerState.didFinishLoadingResource : On loading complete
+- AIState.RES_LOAD_COMPLETED : On loading complete

 While the resource is loading you can use onAIPlayerResLoadingProgressed method to check loading progress.